braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_analytics_dashboards/email_performance_dashboard.md

 ## Email Performance Dashboard

-To use your email performance dashboard, go to **Overview** > **Email Performance**, and select the date range for the period you want to view data for.
+To use your email performance dashboard, go to **Overview** > **Email Performance**, and select the date range for the period you want to view data.
 Your date range can be up to one year in the past.

 ![Email performance dashboard displaying email channel engagement from the last thirty days.][1]